Ensemble Kalman Methods: A Mean Field Perspective: Inverse Problems: Continuous Time

-We provide further insight into the statistical linearization approach from the previous subsection by applying it in the context of gradient descent.
-We consider the unregularized least squares function so that $\Psi(u)=\Phi(u)$ in \eqref{eq:GD1}; but similar ideas may be developed in the regularized setting where $\Psi(u)=\Phi_R(u).$ In the unregularized setting
+\paragraph{Gradient Descent and Statistical Linearization} We provide further insight into the statistical linearization approach from the previous subsection by applying it in the context of gradient descent.
+Recall $\Phi$ and $\Phi_R$ defined in \eqref{eq:phisc}.
+We consider the regularized least squares function so that $\Psi(\cdot)=\Phi_R(\cdot)$ in \eqref{eq:GD1}; but similar ideas may be developed in the unregularized setting where $\Psi(\cdot)=\Phi(\cdot).$ Recall that in the regularized setting